EgonOlsen71/basicv2/README.md

 It doesn't use any parts of the implementation of the original Commodore BASIC like similar projects do.
 It's a complete reimplementation in Java.

+It's basically two solutions in one.
+You can either compile the BASIC programs so that you can run them inside a Java environment/application using the runtime that the project provides.
+Or you can use the native cross compiler to compile it for the real C64 and run it on the actual machine or in an emulator.
+You'll find this compiler called MoSpeed as command line application in the dist-directory of the project.
+It can be run on its own, you don't have to download/clone the whole project for this.
+It comes in two flavours, a jar-file with a batch script to start it and a Windows-executable (created using jsmooth) in the windows-directory.

 In addition, it offers a symbolic assembler that compiles assembler code into actual 6502 machine code.
 To execute these programs, it comes with a 6502 cpu emulation.

 The sources come in a basic Maven project structure as an Eclipse project.
 It has no dependencies to any other Java libraries.
 It's a stand-alone thing.